scrapy/scrapy/docs/topics/spiders.rst

-       If :setting:`SPIDER_LOADER_REQUIRE_NAME` is ``True`` (default) and you use the default Scrapy spider loader (see :setting:`SPIDER_LOADER_CLASS`), a non-empty name is required for the spider to be discoverable by Scrapy, and the spider name must be unique to one spider class; however, nothing prevents you from instantiating more than one instance of the same spider.
+       If :setting:`SPIDER_LOADER_REQUIRE_NAME` is ``True`` (default) and you use the default Scrapy spider loader (see :setting:`SPIDER_LOADER_CLASS`), a non-empty name is required for the spider to be discoverable by the Scrapy commands :command:`crawl`, :command:`list`, and :command:`runspider`.

+       The spider name must be unique to one spider class.
+If two or more spiders have the same name, Scrapy commands :command:`crawl` and :command:`runspider` will only be able to run one of the spiders.

        If the spider scrapes a single domain, a common practice is to name the spider after the domain, with or without the `TLD`_.
 So, for example, a